workingloong/Santander-Product-Recommendation/README.md

 # Santander-Product-Recommendation
 Santander is challenging Kagglers to predict which products their existing customers will use in the next month based on their past behavior and that of similar customers.
+The competition page is https://www.kaggle.com/c/santander-product-recommendation